Folsom Lake

-The California Office of Environmental Health Hazard Assessment has developed a safe eating advisory for Folsom Lake based on levels of mercury found in fish caught here.

 History

 The Folsom Lake reservoir is formed by Folsom Dam, built in 1955 to control and retain the American River.
 The dam and reservoir are part of the Folsom Project, which also includes the Nimbus afterbay reservoir and dam facilities.
 The Folsom Project, operated by the United States Bureau of Reclamation, is part of the Central Valley Project, a multipurpose project that provides flood control, hydroelectricity, drinking water, and water for irrigation.

 When the dam was built, it was designed to hold 976000 acre.ft with a surface area of 11450 acre.
 The dam is 1400 feet wide and 340 feet high.
 It is a concrete structure with approximately 9 miles of earth fill wing dams and dikes supporting its surrounding areas.

 During the drought of late 2013, part of the 2012–13 North American drought, the town known as Mormon Island reappeared 58 years after being submerged under Folsom Lake, with stone walls from some of the outlying areas being revealed by the shrinking lake.

-In June 2021, the remains were found of a plane, initially believed to be the Piper Comanche 250 which went missing on New Year’s Day 1965.
+In June 2021, the remains were found of a plane, initially believed to be the Piper Comanche 250 which went missing on New Year's Day 1965.
 The plane was later confirmed to have crashed in 1986.

 Folsom Lake State Recreation Area

-The Folsom Lake State Recreation Area (FLSRA) surrounds the reservoir, and is managed by the California Department of Parks and Recreation.
+The Folsom Lake State Recreation Area surrounds the reservoir, and is managed by the California Department of Parks and Recreation.
 The lake supports a large number of recreational activities.
 Aquatic activities account for 85% of all recreation visits to the area, which are designated for hiking, camping, and biking.
 The lake is also commonly used for fishing, boating, water skiing, and horseback riding.